Tony Bennett: "Scotland was my favourite place to play"

 Asked whether there had been a point where it could have all spun out of control, he responded: ''I've been fortunate.
 You never know, we're all so fragile.
 Sometimes we're strong and sometimes we're fragile and I've been fortunate that I've been able to carry on, without any big tragedies.

-Virtue asked him how he managed to make I Left My Heart In San Francisco, one of his best-known songs sound fresh every night.
+Virtue then wondered aloud how Bennett managed to make I Left My Heart In San Francisco, one of his best-known songs sound fresh every night.

 Why are you making commenting on HeraldScotland only available to subscribers?